 Proprioception & Body Awareness

 Body awareness lays the foundation for perception and movement in daily life.
-Part of our proprioceptive system, body awareness is the ability to recognise where our body is in space, helping us understand how to relate to everything around us.
-This guides us to correctly reach for objects, keep an appropriate distance when standing in line and safely move our body.
+Part of our proprioceptive system, body awareness, is recognizing where our body is in space, helping us understand how to relate to everything around us.
+This awareness guides us to reach for objects correctly, keep an appropriate distance when standing in line, and safely move our bodies.

-A big part of daily life, body awareness is an important skill our children need to develop to move about safely and interact appropriately with the world around them.
-If there is an issue with body awareness, it can result in delayed motor skills and your child appearing to be clumsy or uncoordinated.
+Body awareness is a critical skill in daily life.
+It helps our children move about safely and interact appropriately with the world around them.
+If body awareness is undeveloped, it can result in delayed motor skills, clumsiness, or lack of coordination.

 Why we need body awareness

-We rely on body awareness for motion, coordination, balance and our fine and gross motor skills.
+We rely on body awareness for motion, coordination, balance, and fine and gross motor skills.
 Being aware of our hands and fingertips helps us know how to hold a pencil and how hard to press down.
-It helps us estimate weight and distance, such as working out how much strength you’ll need to carry a box of full water bottles by just looking at the box.
+It also allows us to estimate weight and distance, such as working out how much strength you'll need to carry a box of full water bottles by just looking at the box.

 We rely on body awareness constantly.
-It helps us stay balanced, keeps us safe, assists us to move well and guides us in interacting with objects and people in our immediate environment.
-Good body awareness makes daily life a whole lot easier, whether we are at home, at work or at school, while poor body awareness can make everyday life a real challenge.
+It helps us stay balanced, keeps us safe, assists us in moving well, and guides us in interacting with objects and people in our immediate environment.
+Good body awareness makes daily life much easier, whether at home, work, or school, while poor body awareness can make everyday life a real challenge.

 What is proprioception?

-Proprioception, also called depth perception, is one of the eight senses that make up our sensory system.
-Together with auditory, tactile, visual, olfactory, gustatory, vestibular and interoceptive perception, proprioception is often seen as the sixth sense, guiding us in how we move about in daily life.
+Proprioception, or depth perception, is one of the eight senses that comprise our sensory system.
+With auditory, tactile, visual, olfactory, gustatory, vestibular, and interoceptive perception, proprioception is often seen as the sixth sense, guiding us in how we move about daily.

-Body awareness is a key part of our proprioceptive system, providing us with information about:
+Body awareness is a vital part of our proprioceptive system, providing us with information about:

-• the distance to objects - helping us to estimate how far they are away from us;
+• The distance to objects helps us estimate how far they are away.

-• the weight of an object - to help us estimate how heavy it will be; and
+• The weight of an object - to help us estimate how heavy it will be.

-• how much power we need to carry or move an object.
+• How much power do we need to carry or move an object?

-To develop good body awareness, we need to ensure we receive appropriate proprioceptive feedback.
-To help us, proprioceptive receptors are located in muscles, ligaments and tendons all over our body, giving permanent sensory input to our brain.
+To develop good body awareness, we must receive appropriate proprioceptive feedback.
+Proprioceptive receptors are located in muscles, ligaments, and tendons all over the body and give permanent sensory input to the brain.

-Now, if your child has an over or under responsive proprioceptive system, it’s important to work on these receptors to help balance their sensory needs and give them the proprioceptive feedback they crave.
+Suppose your child has an over- or under-responsive proprioceptive system.
+In that case, working on these receptors is essential to help balance their sensory needs and give them the proprioceptive feedback they crave.

 Signs of poor body awareness